leebase/longreply/_pages/nerddad.md

 ---
 layout: default
-title: "Nerd Dad or Autistic Dat"
+title: "Nerd Dad or Autistic Dad - AI Analysis"
 permalink: /nerddad/
 ---
 Those are prime “Dad is weird” stories—and honestly, they’re fantastic.
 But are they autistic traits, or just the natural consequences of being an uninhibited, hyper-focused, nerdy, and confident dad?